A rail fence quilt pattern. Or is it a fence rail quilt pattern? I’ve seen it both ways and I’m confused!

 I had another finish this week – this time a lap-sized (60″ x 66″) quilt.
-I’m calling it Off the Rails as it uses the fence rail block, but in random placement/orientation in the final quilt.
+I’m calling it Off the Rails as it uses the rail fence quilt block, but in random placement/orientation in the final quilt.

-What I really like about this quilt is:
+What I really like about this rail fence quilt pattern is:

 1. It’s really quick and simple to sew but still makes a big impact.

 2. It’s a great way to take a small amount of an expensive (Liberty) or scarce (hoarded for 5 years) fabric and stretch it to make a quilt where it remains the star.
 (I’ve been dreaming of replacing the yellow with this scarlet Liberty print:)